KollegeApply logo

 • University-level fellowship

-A person with PhD in biochemistry can either work in the research industry or academics.
+A person with a PhD in biochemistry can either work in the research industry or academia.
 Also, there is a great opportunity to work with diagnostic research centres as well as Disease research centers.

-• Professor: With years of experience, and research expertise, an assistant professor is promoted to associate professor and then to professor.
-They conduct novel researches, write research projects and bring fundings from the government for the institute they work in.
+• Professor: With years of experience and research expertise, an assistant professor is promoted to associate professor and then to professor.
+They conduct novel research, write research projects, and bring funding from the government for the institute where they work.
 Professors generally earn around INR 10 to 20 LPA.
 A professor can be further promoted to Dean or Scientific Advisor.

-• Research Scientist: They are responsible to develop new products/methods/diagnostic tools/techniques/therapeutic solutions, ect.
-By extensive research.
-Research Scientists generally work in the Pharma, Biotech, Chemical industry and can earn up to INR 10-20 LPA
+• Research Scientist: They are responsible for developing new products/methods/diagnostic tools/techniques/therapeutic solutions, etc. By extensive research.
+Research Scientists generally work in the Pharma, Biotech, and Chemical industry and can earn up to INR 10-20 LPA

-Is it compulsory to publish research papers for PhD Biochemistry admission?
+Is it compulsory to publish research papers for a PhD in Biochemistry admission?

-No, it is not a compulsory eligibility criteria.
-However, those having some good publication get first preference during the selection process.
+No, it is not a compulsory eligibility criterion.
+However, those having some good publications get first preference during the selection process.

-Ques.
-Can I work in the forensic department after PhD Biochemistry?
+Can I work in the forensic department after a PhD in Biochemistry?

-Yes, in a forensic laboratory, there are some investigations are conducted using principles of biochemistry.
+Yes, in a forensic laboratory, some investigations are conducted using principles of biochemistry.
 Therefore, an expert in the biochemistry domain is required during criminal investigations.

-Ques.
-How can I apply for government fellowship?
+How can I apply for a government fellowship?

-One has to submit an application, research proposal, and attend an exam and the interview as a selection process.
-Upon selection, an individual gets the fellowship on a monthly basis.
+One has to submit an application, a research proposal, and attend an exam and an interview as the selection process.
+Upon selection, an individual gets the fellowship every month.

-Ques.
-Do I need to qualify the national entrance exam to get admission in PhD?
+Do I need to qualify for he national entrance exam to get admission to a PhD?

-No, it is not compulsory to qualify the national entrance exam for PhD Biochemistry admission as most universities conduct their own entrance test.
-However, nationally qualified candidates are exempted from this and can apply directly to any institute.
+No, it is not compulsory to qualify for the national entrance exam for PhD Biochemistry admission, as most universities conduct their entrance test.
+However, nationally qualified candidates are exempt from this and can apply directly to any institute.
 Students are advised to check the admission guidelines of the institute of choice.

 How would you rate your experience with this page up to now?